 Monetary and Fiscal Stability

-As Montenegro unilaterally uses the euro as its official currency, it lacks access to standard monetary policy tools.
-Hence, fiscal policy remains the primary macroeconomic tool.
-However, inflation and foreign exchange policies align with other economic policy goals and are institutionalized in the country’s formally independent central bank (CBM).
+As Montenegro unilaterally uses the euro as its official currency, it lacks independent monetary tools, and fiscal policy remains the primary macroeconomic tool.
+However, inflation and foreign-exchange policies align with other economic policy goals and are institutionalized within the independent central bank (CBM).
+The CBM regularly reports to policymakers on price stability.

 Monetary stability